ninismr/Travel-Insurance-Analysis-using-Python-Programming-Language/README.md

 From our predictions, we hope that we can help travelers to make a decision whether they need to use travel insurance for their trip or not based on some of the factors or inputs that the traveler has.

-For more detail about our final project, you may download and read our presentation slides that I have already attached.
+For more detail about our final project, you may download and read our presentation slides that I have already attached within this repository.

 ![](travel.png)